Fairlay/Bitcoin-Betting/README.md

 ## No Personal Data Collection

 Bitcoin Betting is accessible to anyone.
 No personal data is ever collected.
 Not even names or email addresses.
-The identy management is entirely handled by your wallet.
+The identity management is entirely handled by your wallet.
 Any transaction that is submitted to the ledger must be signed by that wallet.

 ## Privacy & Block Explorers

-All tranactions on Bitcoin Betting are public and accessible via so called "Block Explorers".
+All transactions on Bitcoin Betting are public and accessible via so called "Block Explorers".
 It is recommended to not save any personal data in the ledger.
-Bitcoin Betting is thus not suitable for money laundering or other criminial activities.
+Bitcoin Betting is thus not suitable for money laundering or other criminal activities.
 All transactions are easily traceable.

 ## Getting Access  and Referral Bonus System